kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - It is our passion that fuels the Force: 1.
 True
   - After this conversation, if you are not level 9, then you will not hit level 11 on Star Forge
     - If this is the case, try to kill one or two extra enemies on Leviathan, Kashyyyk, or Lehon
+    - Alternately, you can also commit to killing Bastila on Star Forge and reach level 11 that way
 - `Level to 9: Persuade to 11, Master Two-Weapon, Knight Speed`
 - Run backwards and click on Uthar to use [JMT](<../Techniques/Jedi Mine Trick>) on his conversation
   - You'll need to mash through 3,1 and then several clicks so that he congratulates you on getting enough prestige before the mine cancels the convo